aja-video/libajantv2/README.md

    ```
 2. Build libajantv2 static library from the terminal, via the generated XCode Project:
    ```
-   cmake --build build
+   $ cmake --build build
    ```

-   - **Or** use `xcrun` to build:
+   NOTE: It is also possible to build the generated XCode Project via the typical `xcrun` command:
    ```
    $ xcrun xcodebuild -project build/libajantv2.xcodeproj -target ALL_BUILD
    ```
-3. If the build completes without errors, the static library should be output to `out\build\<arch>-<build type>\ajantv2` under the libajantv2 directory.
+3. If the build completes without errors, the static library should be output to `build/ajantv2/<Debug|Release>/libajantv2d.a` under the libajantv2 directory.

-   Other build target outputs (demos, tools, etc.) will be available in subdirectories under the build directory mirroring the original location of their source code in the libajantv2 tree.
+   Other build target outputs (demos, tools, etc.) will be available in subdirectories under the build directory mirroring their original location in the libajantv2 source tree.

-   For example, the `ntv2enumerateboards` demo app will be located in: `out\build\demos\ntv2enumerateboards`.
+   For example, the `ntv2enumerateboards` demo app will be located in: `build/demos/ntv2enumerateboards`.

 Alternatively, the generated XCode project from `build/libajantv2.xcodeproj` may be opened in XCode, where the static library can be build via the usual mechanisms.

-#### Linux (GNU Makefiles)
+## macOS and Linux
+### GNU Makefiles
 1. Open a Terminal window and run cmake to generate the GNU Makefiles in a directory called `build`.
    ```
    $ cd libajantv2